Chart Color Schemes

 AreaSearch analysis reveals Vermont South significantly outperforming the majority of regions assessed nationwide

-Construction has limited presence with 7.5% employment compared to the regional average of 9.7%.
-The area appears to offer limited local employment opportunities, indicated by the Census working population count versus resident population.
-In the year to September 2025, employment levels increased by 1.1%, and labour force grew by 0.9%, leading to a unemployment rate decrease of 0.2 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National employment forecasts from Jobs and Skills Australia suggest national employment will expand by 6.6% over five years and 13.8% over ten years.
-Applying these projections to Vermont South's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Construction has a limited presence with 7.5% employment compared to the regional average of 9.7%.
+The area offers limited local employment opportunities, indicated by the difference between Census working population and resident population.
+Between September 2024 and September 2025, employment levels increased by 1.1%, labour force grew by 0.9%, leading to a unemployment rate decrease of 0.2 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates across industries.
+Applying these projections to Vermont South's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment